Tips for target audience-specific communication with architects

 "I am so much more than the cliché might suggest: I am generous, I can break the rules anytime, I'm not consistent in life, I love to dance with friends deep into the night, I really enjoy taking time off work, I do that well!
 I can create a club atmosphere in a concrete cube or a simple spatial experience in a stack of wood in Hanover, at the EXPO...
 I don't need to teach anyone anything, I am essentially doctrine-free." — Peter Zumthor

-Clichés vs. Target Audience
+Clichés vs. target audience

 Clichés exist for every profession.
 But hardly anyone likes to hear that one fits them exactly.
 And rightfully so, because not only architects enjoy good coffee while wearing a black turtleneck, and not only hackers sit in a dark basement staring at four screens at the same time.
 Therefore, for target audience-specific communication, it is crucial to know which architects you want to reach at what point in their work to truly make their lives easier.
 In what structures do they work?
 Where do they get their information and stay up to date?
 In the best case: How do they live themselves?
 Or which brands do they trust privately?

-Experience from First hej.hand
+Experience from first hej.hand

 Since most of us at hej.build are architects or have studied architecture, we know from our own experience what we are talking about.
 We base all our communication recommendations on this – by and for architects.
 We are about sustainable knowledge exchange between those who produce and those who plan.
 Because when these two professions communicate and work together, you can see it in the results: In the best case, the developed products are concrete answers to architectural challenges.